 The Stackfield test is extensive – you need some time.
 Alternatively, after the table of contents, there is a short summary of the most important points of the review.

 - The focus is on intra- and inter-project collaboration and solid task management

 - For project planning in medium-term projects a basis is there

-- Those who focus on data protection and security are well served with the tool and quickly GDPR compliant
+- Those who focus on data protection and security are well served and quickly GDPR-compliant

 - One has the choice between cloud application and server installation